Facebook quietly launches Mac and PC Workplace Chat apps with screen share

 New research shows that apps can help combat screen addictions

 TechCrunch has discovered that Facebook has stealthily launched official desktop PC and Mac chat apps with screen sharing — two features users have been begging for.
-Right now, they’re only available for Facebook Workplace, its enterprise collaboration software that competes with Slack and other business apps.
+Right now, they’re only available for Workplace, Facebook’s enterprise collaboration software that competes with Slack and other business apps.
 But users would surely enjoy if the consumer Messenger app got its own desktop app and screen sharing options one day.

-Workplace has over 14,000 businesses on board paying $1 to $3 per user, and recently signed up Wal-Mart.
-Screensharing could help Facebook Workplace attract more clients and disrupt the clunky screen sharing of enterprise apps like Skype and WebEx.
-It’s clear that Facebook is applying its rapid development style in an bid to conquer offices with an all-in-one collaboration app while competitors only offer a piece of the puzzle.
+Workplace has more than 14,000 businesses on board paying $1 to $3 per user, and recently signed up Wal-Mart.
+Screensharing could help Workplace attract more clients and disrupt the clunky screen sharing of enterprise apps like Skype and WebEx.
+It’s clear that Facebook is applying its rapid development style in a bid to conquer offices with an all-in-one collaboration app while competitors only offer a piece of the puzzle.

 Facebook bursts back into desktop software